dart-lang/pub-dev/doc/api.md

 ```

 The API returns the top package names on `pub.dev`.
 At the moment we
-limit the result length at the maximum of 20000 package names, which
+limit the result length at the maximum of 20000 package names, this
 limit may change in the future.

 The response is always a gzip-ed JSON content, and should be cached